telerik/justmock-docs/basic-usage/arrange-act-assert.md

 End Interface
 ```

-You use the `Arrange` method to define the methods invocation order.
+Arrange each call with InOrder() in the order you expect them to be executed:

 ```C#
 [TestMethod]